 Computer Aided Dispatching (CAD) software is installed on the MDT in each vehicle.
 The CAD system displays each call for service and automatically updates as information is received at the Allegheny County Emergency Services 911 Center.
 Officers can view this information in real-time, which include updated suspect descriptions, location changes with mapping, vehicle and driver information, and officer safety warnings.

 Each police officer in the Penn Hills Police Department receives ongoing training and certification in the proper use of the equipment that they use.
-Officers attend yearly training that updates them on changes to certain laws and how they are interpreted.
-Officers also attend training that allows them to specialize in certain areas of police work.
+Officers attend yearly training that updates them on changes to specific laws and how they are interpreted.
+Officers also participate in training that allows them to specialize in specific areas of police work.